joaomanoelcm/Barcode-generator_NLW_Rocketseat/README.md

 ## Barcode generator
-Project developed during the NLW Expert event by Rocketseat.
-The project consists in generating a .png image containing a barcode of a value passed by a user HTTP request
+Project developed during the Next Level Week (NLW) Expert event by Rocketseat.
+The project consists of generating a .png image containing a barcode of a value passed by a user's HTTP request.